larzconwell/swish/docs/specification.md

 The conversions `number()` and `int()` function the same and the `float()` conversion exists to convert a value to a number with floating point precision.

+The `string()` conversion can convert any type, the string produced is the literal value.
+Converting a function to a string will produce a string of the function declaration.

 ### Order of evaluation
 When evaluating the operands of an expression, assignment, or return statement, all function calls